AntonioMLancuentra/deploying-ai/05_src/assignment_chat/readme.md

 ### APIs: market prices and web search

 For both, I created a free-tiered account, got my key, patiently created code until the code worked, encapsulated in a function call in a tool.
 Tested again.
+The code mentioned can be seen in z8_API_yfinance.ipynb and z9_API_web_search.ipynb, in folder pre_coding.

 ### MCP RAG